aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

     </div>
     <div>
         <div class="step-title">Create an account with Discord at the Aptos community site</div>
-        <div class="step-caption">First time users, sign up using Discord option and join the <a href="https://discord.gg/aptoslabs"> Aptos Discord server.</a> Then log in using Discord option on the <a class="reference external" href="https://community.aptoslabs.com/">Aptos Community page.</a> <strong>IMPORTANT</strong>: You must use the Discord option to login for AIT-2.
+        <div class="step-caption">First time users, sign up using Discord option on the <a class="reference external" href="https://community.aptoslabs.com/">Aptos Community page</a> and join the <a href="https://discord.gg/aptoslabs"> Aptos Discord server.</a> Then log in using Discord option on the <a class="reference external" href="https://community.aptoslabs.com/">Aptos Community page.</a> <strong>IMPORTANT</strong>: You must use the Discord option to login for AIT-2.
 Return to this page after you sign up or sign in.</div>
     </div>
 </div>
 <div class="step">